Louise Elisabeth of Württemberg-Oels: Life

 Between 1717 and 1721, her small court orchestra was directed by Christian August Jacobi (1688 – after 1725).
-In 1718, he composed his Christmas cantata Der Himmel steht uns wieder offen for tenor solo, string emsemble, trumpet and basso continuo, first performed on Christmas Day 1718 in the court chapel.
+In 1718, he composed his Christmas cantata Der Himmel steht uns wieder offen for tenor solo, string ensemble, trumpet and basso continuo, first performed on Christmas Day 1718 in the court chapel.
 This cantata is considered representative of the Saxon baroque music and is still performed occasionally in the Frauenkirche in Dresden.

 She lived in Forst until her death; she died on 28 April 1736.
 She was buried in the crypt of the St. Nicholas church in Forst (Lausitz).

 Legacy

 The Elisabethstraße in Forst was named after her.
 It is close to the location of her palace, which no longer exists.
 The exact location of her grave in the St. Nicholas church is unknown.

 Issue

 From her marriage, Louise Elisabeth had a son: